-The private roads are intended to provide necessary flexibility in right-of-way width and road design, that cannot be achieved under Chapter 49, to provide enhanced sidewalk, curb and crosswalk design features that promote pedestrian circulation.
-Designed primarily for townhouse access and not to be used as a through street, Private Road B will be a 20-foot right-of-way with 23 feet of area for planter boxes, a 6-foot wide tree panel, a five-foot wide sidewalk on the southern side, and 5 foot-wide Public Utility Easements (PUEs) on both sides.

-The Application proposes to provide a restricted right-out exit onto East Jefferson Street.
+Designed primarily for townhouse access and not to be used as a through street, Private Street B will be a 33-foot right-of-way with a 6-foot wide tree panel and a 5-foot wide sidewalk on the southern side with a Public Utility Easement (PUE).
+For Street B, the Application proposes to provide a restricted right-out exit onto East Jefferson Street.
 The right-out curb cut will be located approximately 125 feet from the intersection of Montrose Parkway.
-The design of Street B is undesirable due to poor visibility at the four "corners" where the road bends southward.
-The Plan does not include dimensions, but it appears that the centerline curve radii are not compliant with the 100-foot curve radii requirement of Chapter 49 § 4.3.E.2.g.
+The design of Street B has visibility issues at the four "corners" where the road bends southward.
 It is typically preferred that private roadways be designed to public street standards; however, the private connection allows for the provision of additional housing units.
 The roadway is traversable by fire and safety vehicles.
-As a condition of approval, the Applicant must provide speed calming measures at the two locations along Street B where the roadway bends sharply southward to reduce the potential for higher-speed, wide-angled turns, which could result in conflicts.
-Additional crossing treatment needs at these two locations are discussed in the "Pedestrian Facilities" section of the Staff Report.
+As a condition of approval, the Applicant must provide, prior to the issuance of the final Use and

+Occupancy Certificate for the townhouses south of the Cherington community, appropriate pedestrian ramps and crossings connecting both sides of Street B at the two locations along Street B where the roadway bends sharply southward to reduce the potential for higher-speed, wide-angled turns, which could result in conflicts.
+Crossings may need to be raised or stop controlled depending on visibility.